 5.2.1.
-All staff working directly with children will read and understand their statutory responsibilities outlined in Part 1 and Annex B of the Department for Education's statutory safeguarding guidance, 'Keeping Children Safe in Education 2022' and review this guidance at least annually.
+All staff working directly with children will read and understand their statutory responsibilities outlined in Part 1 and Annex B of the Department for Education's statutory safeguarding guidance, 'Keeping Children Safe in Education 2023' and review this guidance at least annually.

 5.2.2.
-All staff will be aware of:
+All staff will be aware:

-- Our systems which support safeguarding, including reading and understanding the school's Behaviour Policy, Child On Child Abuse Policy and the safeguarding responses to children who go missing from education during the school day or otherwise. - The early help process and their role in it, including being alert to emerging problems that may warrant Early Help intervention, particularly those identified in Part 1 of KCSiE.
-All staff should be reporting emerging problems that may warrant early help intervention via a concern on CPOMS. - That children's behaviours can be indicative of their emotional wellbeing and can be linked to mental health.
+- of our systems which support safeguarding, including reading and understanding the school's Behaviour Policy, Child On Child Abuse Policy, Anti Bullying Policy, Safeguarding Policy, Mental Health Policy, and the safeguarding responses to children who go missing from education during the school day or otherwise; - of the early help process (accessed via CAF) and their role in it, including being alert to emerging problems that may warrant Early Help intervention, particularly those identified in Part 1 of KCSiE.
+All staff should be reporting emerging problems that may warrant early help intervention via a concern on CPOMS; - that children's behaviours can be indicative of their emotional wellbeing and can be linked to mental health.
 They should be aware of behaviours that may communicate that poor wellbeing can be an indicator of factors such as abuse, neglect or exploitation.
-Staff should understand the children's experiences such as abuse, neglect, trauma and adverse childhood experiences can impact on children's mental health, behaviour and education. - The role of MASH (multi agency safeguarding hub) and the different levels of support that might be the result of a referral. - In the case of a DSL/DDSL/ Safeguarding Team member or the Headteacher not being available, staff must not delay in directly contacting the Police (999 - if the child is in immediate danger), NSPCC (0808 800 5000) or the MASH Team (01375 652802 / 01375 372468 out of hours) if they believe a child is at risk of significant harm. - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific areas such as Female Genital Mutilation (FGM) and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - In school procedures for recording any cause for concern and passing on information to the DSL/DDSL in accordance with the school's reporting systems. - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), child criminal exploitation (CCE), FGM, radicalisation and serious and violent crime.
+Staff should understand the children's experiences such as abuse, neglect, trauma and adverse childhood experiences can impact on children's mental health, behaviour and education; - of the role of MASH (multi agency safeguarding hub) and the different levels of support that might be the result of a referral; - that in the case of a DSL/DDSL/ Safeguarding Team member or the Headteacher not being available, staff must not delay in directly contacting the Police (999 - if the child is in immediate danger), NSPCC (0808 800 5000) or the MASH Team (01375 652802 / 01375 372468 out of hours) if they believe a child is at risk of significant harm; - of what to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific areas such as Female Genital Mutilation (FGM) and how to maintain an appropriate level of confidentiality while liaising with relevant professionals; - of in school procedures for recording any cause for concern and passing on information to the DSL/DDSL in accordance with the school's reporting systems; - of the signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), child criminal exploitation (CCE), FGM, radicalisation and serious and violent crime.
 All staff to be aware that safeguarding incidents / behaviours can occur outside school or be associated with outside factors.
-CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.
+CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity;

-Children missing education / absconding during the school day can also be a sign of CCE, including involvement in County Lines.
+• that children missing education / absconding during the school day can also be a sign of CCE, including involvement in County Lines.